 Falling in love can be heaven on earth.

-When you find love “the second time around” is no different.
-Not only do you appreciate having found each other, you’ve hopefully learned about yourselves as individuals and as partners from past experiences.
-You’ve recognized mistakes that you made in your first marriage, and now decide it’s time to take the leap and blend your families.
+When you find love “the second time around” this is no different.
+Not only do you appreciate having found each other, you’ve hopefully learned about yourselves as individuals and as partners from past experience.
+You’ve recognized mistakes that you made in your first marriage.
+Now you’re ready to take the leap and blend your families.

 Now you’re a stepparent.